-Quince butter is a soft, delicious and piquant jam like spread for bread or to pair with cheese.
+Quince butter is a soft, delicious and piquant jam-like preserve, that works wonders with bread or paired with cheese.
 It is a bit of a job to make, but it is so fantastic that I am planing to do it again this year.
 It does take quite a bit of work, but it is worth it!

 I found this recipe last year when one of my mom’s friends brought over a huge plastic bag of pear quinces.
 I had not really worked with quince before, but I found this amazing recipe at syltedronningen.dk (full credit to her).
 She describes the recipe as magical and I must agree, the finished taste is just so lovely!